vPeteWalker/EraComboBootcamp/configure_mssql/configure_mssql.rst

 #.
 Click **Create**.

 #.
-Select **Operations** from the dropdown menu to monitor the registration.
+Select **Operations** from the drop-down menu to monitor the registration.
 This process should take approximately 2 minutes.

    .. figure:: images/16.png

    .. note::

        If creating a profile from a server not gracefully shut down, it may be corrupt or may not provision successfully.
-Please ensure that *UserXX*\ **-MSSQLSourceVM** had a clean shutdown, and clean startup before registering profile to Era.
+Please ensure that *USERXX*\ **-MSSQLSourceVM** had a clean shutdown, and clean startup before registering profile to Era.